merondun/merothon/README.md

 map_chromosomes -h
 ```

-With conda (`v0.3.0`)
+With conda (`v0.4.2`)

 ```
-conda config --add channels merothon conda create -n merothon merothon
+mamba install heritabilities::merothon
 ```

-The package requires scikit-allel, so there are quite some dependencies. also installable with a fresh environment and setup.py:
+The package requires scikit-allel for memory efficient PCA, so there are some necessary dependencies. also installable with a fresh environment and setup.py:

 ```
 git clone https://github.com/merondun/merothon.git